kevinle-1/reddit-live-bo/README.md

 # reddit-live-bot
-A bot to monitor Reddit Live event threads
+A bot to monitor Reddit Live event threads and send messages using webhooks

+Tested with Discord webhook URLs